Controls

 delegated-pipelines-plan

-The read-only plan role for delegated repositories.
+A read-only plan role for delegated repositories, used by Pipelines Enterprise customers.

-and infrastructure-live-access-control
+infrastructure-live-access-control

 These roles have almost no permissions by default.
 They are pre-configured by default to only have access to OpenTofu/Terraform state, and the pull requests that are opened to provision them include documentation on how to add additional permissions as appropriate.